Banh mi, Russian dumplings and an affordable family feast await you in Kirkland

 Open since 2016, Jasmine Kitchen serves the classics of a gyro-shawarma shop, supplemented with a rotisserie.

 A whole rotisserie chicken ($14.49) is juicy and fall-apart tender.
-It’s far superior to the grocery store variety, is just a couple bucks more and comes with warm pita and a compulsively-dippable garlic sauce.
+It’s far superior to the grocery-store variety, is just a couple bucks more and comes with warm pita and a compulsively dippable garlic sauce.

 It goes nicely with the tabbouleh ($6.99), so packed with mint and parsley that it’s about 50-50 herbs to bulgur.
 Some chopped tomatoes and cucumbers offer texture and a change of pace; lemon juice zings through it all.

-Round out a meal with an order of hummus ($5.99) — bedecked with olive oil and so creamy it makes the grocery store stuff seem like another genre of thing entirely — and you’ve got a restaurant meal to feed a family for under $30.
+Round out a meal with an order of hummus ($5.99) — bedecked with olive oil and so creamy it makes the grocery-store stuff seem like another genre of thing entirely — and you’ve got a restaurant meal to feed a family for under $30.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.